Rozanova/IDM---Ideation-and-Prototying-DM-UY-1143-B-/constant_input_output.md

 Choose either for the entire semester. **Do not do both**:

 *   Discovery Log (considered as input)
-*   Creative Process Project: Individual (or Collaborative) daily or weekly (considered as output)
+*   Creative Process Project: Individual (or Collaborative) daily, weekly, or bi-weekly (considered as output)

 #### Discovery Log (Input, Learning, Absorbing)